-About Thai Bodywork School of Thai Massage
+About Thai Bodywork School and Clinic

 "Truly the best and most enjoyable bodywork training I have attended.
-The DVD is a great complement to the training.
+The DVD Series is a great complement to the training.
 Everyone I practice on comments 'that was great'" - Ecila, Level 1 student.

 Studies have shown that over 80% of pain complaints presented at clinics are likely to be caused by muscular sources.
 Unfortunately, the medical system tends to interpret all pain as a symptom of an injury, and relies upon ineffective, side-effect-laden treatment approaches like drugs, steroid injections and surgery.
 CTB has a high rate of success with even very serious pain complaints.

 "The therapist took the time to understand my pain & worked diligently to alleviate & improve it.
 Wonderful reduction in pain and increase in movement.." - Carolyn, clinic client.

 Traditional Thai Massage, also called Thai Yoga Therapy, Nuad phaen boran or Nuat Thai, is a form of bodywork that dates back thousands of years.
 Its precise origins are unknown, but practitioners traditionally trace their lineage to Jivaka Komarabhacca, also known as Shivago, who was a personal physician to the Sangha, a friend and physician to the Buddha and renowned as a healer in Buddhist tradition.